Reporting guidelines under development for other study designs

 This project starts with a review of studies about how light exposure affects the 24-hour light-dark cycle in human bodies.
 Then it will develop a series of Delphi exercises, in multiple rounds, to refine a checklist of items that should be reported in such studies.
 The aim is to produce a standardisation of reporting of light interventions in human health.
 A focus group will help the Steering Committee finish the reporting guideline for interventions to study the non-visual effects of light.

 Project webpage: https://lightcat.group/enlight

-- Contact: Manuel Spitschan, University of Oxford.
-E-mail: email@example.com
+- Contact: Manuel Spitschan, Technical University of Munich.
+E-mail: firstname.lastname@example.org

 PRECOG – PREdiction of COunterfactuals Guideline (registered 8 March 2022)